rdmtc/node-red-contrib-sun-position/README.md

 #### sun times

-following Sun times can be chosen:
+following Sun times will be calculated and can be chosen:

 | Time                | Description                                                              | SunBH |
 | ------------------- | ------------------------------------------------------------------------ | ----- |